sez11a/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/creating-a-verify-process-for-your-app.markdown

 You may be wondering why all these exceptions are being thrown in the example code.
 The answer to that question truly gets to the heart of the purpose of a verifier.
-Ultimately, a verifier validates your app's business logic and ensures that it is functioning properly.
+Ultimately, a verifier validates your app's business logic, and ensures that it is functioning properly.
 In any case that the business logic of your app malfunctions, or is missing data that it needs i.e. user input, the verifier is meant to catch the issue and notify the user.

 In the `DDMServiceVerifyProcess` class example, the app throws exceptions when there is an issue with a verify process.